IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/07_Cell Merging/01_igGrid_CellMerging_Advanced.md

 ### Purpose

-This topic explains the `igGrid`™ control’s Cells Merging feature and how to customize it even further.
-It contains code examples on how this can be achieved in the `igGrid`.
+This topic shows advanced customization for the `igGrid`™ control’s Cells Merging feature focusing on how users can implement various merging strategies, as well as explaining the predefined ones.

 ### Required background